 Professor Gordon King Doctor of Philosophy Scholarships / Bachelor of Medical Science Scholarships

 WIRF introduced the Professor Gordon King Scholarships in 2009 in honour of Professor Gordon King.
 Professor King was the inaugural Dean of the Medical School of The University of Western Australia and the first Professor of Obstetrics and Gynaecology.
-In 2014, WIRF will offer three Gordon King Doctor of Philosophy Scholarships, that will provide a supplementary stipend for PhD students who have been awarded either an Australian Postgraduate Award (APA) or a University Postgraduate Award (UPA) Scholarship.
-THE FUNDING ROUND IS NOW CLOSED AND WILL OPEN IN APRIL 2015.
+In 2015, WIRF will offer three Gordon King Doctor of Philosophy Scholarships, that will provide a supplementary stipend for PhD students who have been awarded either an Australian Postgraduate Award (APA) or a University Postgraduate Award (UPA) Scholarship.
+THE FUNDING ROUND IS NOW OPEN AND WILL CLOSE ON FRIDAY 15TH MAY 2015.

 The Professor Gordon King Bachelor of Medical Science Scholarships are still available to assist medical students who take a year out of their studies to pursue research, achieving a Bachelor of Medical Science Degree (B Med Sci).
 Scholarships are a maximum of $6,000 per year.
 Professor Gordon King Bachelor of Medical Science Scholarships are administered by The University of Western Australia - click here

 for more details.
-THE FUNDING ROUND IS NOW CLOSED AND WILL OPEN IN APRIL 2015.
+THE FUNDING ROUND IS NOW OPEN AND WILL CLOSE ON FRIDAY 15TH MAY 2015.

 Please contact WIRF’s Grant Coordinator Chris Spencer with any questions relating to grants.